sitechtimes/club-attendance-backend-v2/readme.md

 );
 ```

-If the user is an admin, it will return a value of 1.
+If the user is an admin, it will return a value of 1
-If not, it will send a message that they're not an admin.
+If not, it will send a message that they're not an admin

 ```ts
 if (admin.length === 0) {